Flareboltex/cse15l-lab-reports/Lab1.md

 Example 4<br>
 ![Image](Screenshot (11).png)<br>
 Absolute Path before command: /workspaces/cse15l-lab-reports<br>
-Running ls without arguments lists the files in the current working directory. <br><br>
+Running ls without arguments lists the files in the current working directory.
+This is not an error. <br><br>
 Example 5<br>
 ![Image](Screenshot (12).png)<br>
 Absolute Path before command: /workspaces/cse15l-lab-reports<br>
-Running ls with a directory as an argument list the files in the directory used as argument.<br><br>
+Running ls with a directory as an argument list the files in the directory used as argument.
+This is not an error. <br><br>
 Example 6<br>
 ![Image](Screenshot (13).png)<br>
 Absolute Path before command: /workspaces/cse15l-lab-reports<br>
-Running ls with a path to a file as the argument returns the path to the file.<br><br>
+Running ls with a path to a file as the argument returns the path to the file.
+This is not an error. <br><br>
 Example 7<br>
 ![Image](Screenshot (14).png)<br>
 Absolute Path before command: /workspaces/cse15l-lab-reports<br>